Tate Duality In Positive Dimension Over Function Fields: Connecting maps

 in which the horizontal maps are those induced by the sequences of complexes above, there is a commutative diagram of complexes

 inducing diagram ${\rm{(\ref{extendmapscomplexdiagrameqn1})}}$. \end{lemma}

-In the special case when both given left-exact sequences of complexes are short exact, this lemma is in every reference on homological algebra.
+In the special case when both given left-exact sequences of complexes are short exact, this lemma is in many references on homological algebra.
 But to our surprise, the preceding version with just left-exactness does not seem to be in any reference.

 \begin{proof} We use the method of ``chasing members'' that permits us to make arguments in general abelian categories using notation as if working in the category of abelian groups; see \cite[Ch.\,VIII, \S4]{Cat} for a discussion of this technique and its application to prove the snake lemma in a general abelian category.
 This method is used here so that we may chase diagrams and present a proof that is actually comprehensible (to the author, as well as to the reader!).